FINANCE THEORY GROUP

 The group was founded by Itay Goldstein and Gustavo Manso in the fall of 2009, when they organized the first meeting at MIT.
-Since then, the organization of meetings is rotated among members of the group, such that each meeting is organized by two different members.
+Since then, the organization of meetings is rotated among members of the group, such that each meeting is organized by two-three different members.
 Participation is by invitation only.

 CURRENT BOARD OF DIRECTORS

 Adriano Rampini (2013-2014)

 PAST BOARD MEMBERS